 With the approval of the UIM a National Authority may also deliver licences to Persons belonging to a country which is not yet affiliated to the UIM.
 Drivers are only permitted to hold licences from one National Authority.
-A National Authority may refuse to give a licence.
+A National Authority may refuse to give a licence without having to state the reason.
 Notification of this is sent to all affiliated clubs and to the UIM.